In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 I always suggest to those focusing on local SEO to include their location variable words in the content of the videos.
 Don’t make YouTube guess.

-Yes, YouTube can detect topics and keywords from your video, but you must manually upload a transcript to optimize your video.
+Yes, YouTube can detect topics and keywords in your video, but you must manually upload a transcript to optimize your video.

 And don’t forget to say your keywords in the actual video so you have the opportunity to use them in the transcript.